 Looking for the best books for your 5th graders?
 From read aloud to novel studies to independent reading, there are so many different options and it can be challenging to find quality novels that engage your students while supporting critical thinking about the text.
-After seeing the popularity of my post about the best novels for 4th graders, I was inspired to compile this list of the 20 best books for fifth grade.

 The 20 Best Books for 5th Graders